MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 4. \*.search.production.apac.trafficmanager.net

+> [!NOTE]
-Note : Cloud hybrid search service application environment requires whitelisting additional endpoint (CA and CRL) urls as outlined in https://docs.microsoft.com/en-us/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide.
-The certification authorities and CRL Urls mentioned in the article within Microsoft 365 Common and Office Online section(point 125) is required to be whistlisted.
-This is required by on-premise servers to establish SSL connections to Azure and validate new intermediate certificates.
+> Cloud hybrid search service application environment requires additional endpoint (CA and CRL) URLs be added to the allowlist as outlined in [Office 365 URLs and IP address ranges](https://docs.microsoft.com/microsoft-365/enterprise/urls-and-ip-address-ranges).
+The certification authorities and CRL URLs mentioned in the article within Microsoft 365 Common and Office Online section(point 125) must be added to the allowlist.
+This is required by on-premises servers to establish SSL connections to Azure and validate new intermediate certificates.

 ***Where can I download Cloud hybrid search service application onboarding script?***